The BEST Bread Machine Cinnamon-Raisin Bread with a Secret Ingredient

 ingredients needed to make cinnamon-raisin breadPin

-• EGGS: All bread recipes on this website are made with large-sized eggs.
+• EGGS: All bread recipes on this website use large eggs.
 If you use a different size, adjust the liquid accordingly.

 • BUTTER: I tested the recipe with unsalted butter.
 If you use salted, decrease the amount of salt slightly.
 You don’t need to warm the butter.
 Chop it finely, instead.
 Again, the friction of the paddles will work the butter into the dough quickly.